mdSoroarJahan/LawLite/README.md

 The implementation is best-effort (UDP) and will not throw on failures to send metrics.

+Advanced options

+- `METRICS_USE_CLIENT` (boolean) — when true, the app will attempt to use a maintained StatsD client library (domnikl/statsd by default) to send metrics over UDP.
+If the client is unavailable or fails, the code falls back to the simple UDP sender.
+Default: `false`.
+- `METRICS_TESTING_SPY` (boolean) — test-only helper.
+When enabled in tests the `Metrics` service writes emitted metric names to `storage/logs/metrics_test.log` so unit tests can assert metrics were emitted without requiring a running metrics backend.
+Default: `false`.

+Note: the project currently includes optional support for `domnikl/statsd`.
+The package is small and functional; if you prefer a different client (for example `slickdeals/statsd`) we can swap it — the `Metrics` service is implemented to allow a client or fall back to UDP.

 ## Running tests

 Locally (Windows PowerShell):